Hands down, one of the top things I see in my practice is gut problems with bacterial overgrowth in the bowel. Often in

 In fact, the idea that the gut microbiome is important in many aspects of health is becoming more and more apparent.

 Everybody is different.
 Some people will have underlying diabetes.
 Some will have hypothyroidism.
 Some will have autoimmune issues or food sensitivities.
-Some will have bacterial overgrowth problems, while others will have fungal overgrowth problems, or both.
+Some will have bacterial overgrowth problems, while others will have fungal overgrowth, or Candida, problems, or both.

 So what to do is not one size fits all.
 There are some basics though that are a general roadmap to identifying and resolving small bowel overgrowth. and general bowel overgrowth syndromes.

-The basic approach to treatment is fairly straightforward:
+The basic approach to IBS treatment and SIBO treatment is fairly straightforward:

-1) Test with a hydrogen and methane breath test, and a stool test.
+1) Test with a hydrogen and methane breath test (SIBO breath test), and a stool test.

 In many cases it is important to do testing to rule out Celiac disease as well.
 The breath test only tests for whether or not bacteria are making hydrogen or methane gasses in the small bowel due to their fermentation process.